titom73/sonic-l2ls-evpn-containerlab/README.md

 ## SONiC node BGP configuration

-The FRR configuration is straighforward, 2 BGP peerings, one eBGP acting as an underlay and one iBGP as the overlay where the spine acts as an iBGP route reflector, the [`FRR BGP configuration`](https://github.com/missoso/sonic-l2ls-evpn-containerlab/blob/main/configs/leaf1-frr-bgp.cfg) file is self explanatory
+The FRR configuration is straightforward, 2 BGP peering sessions towards the spine, one eBGP acting as an underlay and one iBGP as the overlay (spine acts as an route reflector), the [`FRR BGP configuration`](https://github.com/missoso/sonic-l2ls-evpn-containerlab/blob/main/configs/leaf1-frr-bgp.cfg) file is self explanatory

 ## Routing table